nullism/bqb/README.md

 ### Advanced Example

-The `Empty()` function returns a query that resolves to an empty string if no query parts have been added via methods on the query instance.
+The `Empty(string)` function returns a query that resolves to an empty string if no query parts have been added via methods on the query instance.
 For example `q := Empty("SELECT")` will resolve to an empty string unless parts have been added by one of the methods, e.g `q.Space("* FROM my_table")` would make `q.ToSql()` resolve to `SELECT * FROM my_table`.